glemaitre/probabl-blog-post/09_2024_scikit_learn_priorities.md

 does not overlap with existing tools.
 While the code is developed in parallel with a research project, we are working on improving tests and documentation to make the library more robust and ready for a first release.

+## Focus Areas for the Next 6 Months

+As we look ahead to the next six months, we have identified several key areas where we will concentrate our efforts to further enhance `scikit-learn` and its ecosystem.
+These focus areas align with our general objectives and aim to address current challenges and opportunities in the machine learning landscape.

+TODO: incorporate the team focus for each project here.
+We need to decide first the priorities for each project.